massma/swb2/DEVELOPMENT_GUIDELINES.md

 From release version 2.0.1, we will adopt commit messages based on the "Conventional Commits" specification.
 Commit messages will be prefixed with one of the following:

-fix:      for commits that patche a bug in your codebase (this correlates with PATCH in semantic versioning).
+fix:      for commits that patch a bug in your codebase (this correlates with PATCH in semantic versioning).
 feat:     a commit of the type feat introduces a new feature to the codebase (this correlates with MINOR in semantic versioning).
 chore:     miscellaneous commit
 docs:      commit associated with updating of online documentation files